michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 ## Revelation 16

-1. AND I heard a great voicefrom the temple 2 saying to the seven angels, Go, and pour forth the seven vials of the wrath of Aloha upon the earth.
+1. AND I heard a great voice

 2. And the first went, and poured his vial upon the earth: and there became an ulcer, evil and painful, upon the men who had the mark of the beast of prey, and who worshipped the image of him.